razmia02/DE_Analysis/README.md

 -   Tool: HISAT2
 -   The pre-processed reads were aligned with reference genome (hg38) using default parameters and BAM files were obtained.
--   **Why HISAT2 inseatd of STAR:** HISAT2 is a splice aware aligner, meaning it can correctly map the reads at exon-intron boundries.
+-   **Why HISAT2 instead of STAR:** HISAT2 is a splice aware aligner, meaning it can correctly map the reads at exon-intron boundries.
 This ensures accurate mapping of transcript-derived reads against the reference genome.
 HISAT2 is less computationally heavy than STAR.

 5.  **Transcript Quantification**